CoderPuppy/magic-mc/readme.md

 - able to block damage
 - when something do something else
 - needs a magical force, either you or a bound magical entity

+**Upgrade System:**

+- maybe a puzzle system?
+- find info then grind?